 2022 "Historical Monuments" worksites :

 training course worksites

-You may participate by 17 years old.
+You can have access from 17 years old.

 Those courses deal with heritage according to the ethics set by the Venice Charter : diagnosis of the building, hygienic conditions, measurements, stone cutting, design of arches...